eclipse-hono/hono/site/documentation/content/api/command-and-control-pubsub/index.md

 The Business Application can consume the corresponding command response by creating a subscription from the `projects/${google_project_id}/topics/${tenant_id}.command_response` topic.

-In contrast to a one-way command, a request/response command contains a *response-required* attribute with value `true` and a *correlation-id* attribute, providing the identifier that is used to correlate a response message to the original request.
+In contrast to a one-way command, a request/response command contains a *response-required* or an *ack-required* attribute with value `true` and a *correlation-id* attribute, providing the identifier that is used to correlate a response message to the original request.

+Devices can vary in their ability to respond to commands (e.g. firmware limitations).
+The Business Application can tailor its expectations based on this:

+1. **Device Response Expected:** For devices that can send a response, set `response-required` to true.
+This is the default behavior for sending request/response commands.
+The command is sent with the *correlation-id* to the device, which is than expected to send a corresponding command response.

+2. **Acknowledgement Only:** For devices lacking response capability, set `ack-required` to true.
+The command is sent without the *correlation-id* to the device, and the protocol adapter sends an acknowledgement as a command response on behalf of the device upon receiving a transport layer confirmation (e.g., MQTT PUBACK) from the device.

+**Important Note:** Setting both `response-required` and `ack-required` to true is invalid and will result in command rejection.

 **Preconditions**